mslusarz/csv-nix-tools/doc/csv-grep.1.md

 # DESCRIPTION #

-XXX
+Searches for PATTERN in column of CSV file read from standard input and print to standard output only rows matching that pattern.

--c column
+-c *NAME*
-:   XXX
+:   apply the filter to column *NAME*

--e regexp
+-e *PATTERN*
-:   XXX
+:   use *PATTERN* as a basic regular expression pattern

--E ext_regexp
+-E *PATTERN*
-:   XXX
+:   use *PATTERN* as a extended regular expression pattern

--F string
+-F *STRING*
-:   XXX
+:   use *STRING* as a fixed string pattern

 -i, --ignore-case
-:   XXX
+:   ignore case distinction

 -s, --show
 :   print output in table format